 Why Grow Vertical Cantaloupe Melons?

-As mentioned, cantaloupes can take up a good chunk of the garden, around 3-4 feet (about a meter or so) between plants and a potential sprawl of 20 feet (6 m.)!
+As mentioned, cantaloupes can take up a good chunk of the garden, around 3 to 4 feet (1 m.) between plants and a potential sprawl of 20 feet (6 m.)!
 With more and more people on the planet, space is at a premium in the garden and out.
 Many gardeners have to come up with creative solutions in order to grow crops on postage stamp sized plots.
 Growing cantaloupes vertically allows gardeners with even the smallest garden area to enjoy the fruits of their labor.

 Lastly, have you ever tried to weed a sprawling melon patch?
 It’s nearly impossible but it’s easy to weed beneath trellised cantaloupes.
 So don’t let the size of a melon patch deter you.
 Grow trellised cantaloupes and take advantage of that vertical space.

 A vertical trellis can be made out of a myriad of materials, but in the case of growing cantaloupe, you want to be sure that whatever you select is sturdy.
 Remember, you’re dealing with heavy, dense fruit and very long vines, so there is some significant weight to support.

 Some strong materials you might consider include concrete reinforcing wire mesh, hog fencing, welded wire, and livestock panels.
 You also want something that will create tight enough gaps for the vines to clamber upon.
 Consider whether you are making a tall trellis or arbor, or whether you just want a shorter vertical support.
 If you are making an arbor, the arch will need extra strength so some PVC pipe might be in order.

 You will also need solid posts upon which to secure the support material.
 U-posts, or other steel posts should fit the bill, or even solid wood posts.
 Once you have the vertical support constructed over your melon hill, be sure it is securely zip tied or otherwise wired together.